Boon Oude Geuze

 Taste: Nicely sour with enough sweetness to moderate the tartness.
 Lemon and citrus with a nice level of earthy notes.

 Overall Impression: This is a great Geuze to introduce people to the style.
 It’s the ideal, in my opinion, of what a Geuze should taste like.
 It’s not too agressively sour like Tilquin or Cantillon (which are amazing products in their own right but not as new person friendly.)
-Above all, this is a prime example of a geuze that is balanced, complex and beautiful.
+Above all, this is a prime example of a Geuze that is balanced, complex and beautiful.
 If you see it, snap it up.

 Availability: In larger cities at top notch beer stores.
+Look for it where you see Rodenbach or other Latis Imports beers.

 7% ABV

-(Batch date January, 31 2011)
+Notes: (Batch date January, 31 2011)

-14 responses on “Boon Oude Geuze
+18 thoughts on “Boon Oude Geuze

 1. Great one again!
 Do you know the best before date?
 I usually age my beers (not all of them), Taste new and old ones and see a lot of differences.
 I have this one too and I can compare it to your notes and port it myself.